Jacobians: Velocities & Static Forces¶

 \(\square\)

-Still the case (ii) in Motion in a reference frame with Rotational velocity, now we deduce the velocity relationship in another perspective.
+Still the case (ii) in Linear motion in frame with Rotational velocity: Revolute, now we deduce the velocity relationship in another perspective.

 Lemma 2: rotational description